 3. Disable User Email Verification

-The template does not implement mailbox verification.
-You need to disable mailbox verification In Project Settings -> Authentication -> Sign In / Up.
+This template does not implement mailbox verification.
+You need to close mailbox verification In Project Settings > Authentication > Sign In/Up.

 Stripe